Growing up, Ernest Hemingway was a hero of mine. While I’ve moved on, I believe he’s a necessary ex to have – even if I regret loving him so.

 To use a modern aphorism, his big dick energy endured.
 The four women that divorced him just couldn’t handle it.
 For someone seemingly unnoticed, and unheralded, one who questioned his own place in the societal jungle, his noble failings were ones to follow, his advice on life and writing (which was the same thing) was gold dust.
 The narrative endured, even when there was no story to tell.
 I’ve carried this over into my woke thirties.
 A woman who was interested in me at the time bought me a book on him, a tongue-in-cheek slander of his behaviour called The Heming Way, and while I kept the book, I didn’t her, in a matter befitting the man himself.
 The irony was lost.
 Particularly on this generation.

 Heralding Ernest Hemingway as the be-all and the also the end-all is a fairly obvious signpost in the quest for maturity.
 It’s like that skating/graff phase, or feeding a ring through your derma.
 It’s something you pass through, but don’t stay in.
-Hemingway is a meaningful phase that becomes completely superfluous through the march of time.
-While it’s unfair to retroactively pan him in the lettering of today, it’s easy to surmise that Hemingway would probably be a Trump voter in 2018, and he would for absolutely sure be on Alex Jones.
+While it’s unfair to retroactively pan him in the lettering of today, it’s easy to surmise that Hemingway would probably be a Trump voter, and he would for absolutely sure be on Alex Jones.
 He hated fascists, sure, but he loved America.
 He, in the words of another notable arsehole, liked football, porno and books about war.
 His words on writing for writers still endure, and I still firmly believe that one should write drunk and edit sober, as do I believe that all writers should possess a shit detector of unwavering value, but I do now realise that Ernest’s teachings are to be studied, but not followed.

-Similarly, Jake Barnes, Lady Brett Ashley’s love interest and Hemingway’s protagonist in The Sun Also Rises (ostensibly Hemingway in disguise) is defined literally by his lack of manhood.
+Similarly, Jake Barnes, Lady Brett Ashley’s love interest and Hemingway’s protagonist in The Sun Also Rises (ostensibly Hemingway in disguise) is literally defined by his lack of manhood.
 War took his ability to reproduce, and a generation is literally lost because of it.
-The Sun Also Rises is a book about a ruptured penis, and an examination of what women really want – a good dicking, and if you can’t they’ll leave, or worse, use you.
-This fear of Papa is continued through the works of other dorks – e.g.; this scene from Midnight in Paris where Owen Wilson (Woody Allen in disguise) recoils at the sight of a drunk Hemingway, whilst secretly wanting to be laid out by one of his literary heroes.
+The book is an assumption of what women really want – a good dicking, and if you can’t they’ll leave, or worse, tease the cock you don’t have.

 Even today, the spectral figure of Papa looms over vast works; as one flicks through various pages, Hemingway hangs above, daring you to find fault, then physically fighting you to prove you got it wrong.
 The man himself said, never confuse movement with action; I say, never confuse assuredness with validity.